Trump Administration Moves To Ban Bump Stocks

 Bump stocks are devices used to accelerate a gun's shooting rate so it fires like an automatic weapon.

-As NPR's Jessica Taylor reported, President Trump called on the justice department to change its regulations and formally ban the devices in February, following the deadly high school shooting in Florida.
+As NPR's Jessica Taylor reported, President Trump called on the Justice Department to change its regulations and formally ban the devices in February, following the deadly high school shooting in Parkland, Fla.

-The alleged shooter in the school massacre that killed 17 people did not use bump stocks, but the lone gunman who killed 58 concertgoers and injured more than 500 others in Las Vegas did.
+The alleged shooter in the school massacre that killed 17 people did not use bump stocks, but the gunman who killed 58 concertgoers and injured more than 500 others in October in Las Vegas did.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives recently closed the public comment period for its review of bump stock regulation.
 But in a 2010 assessment, the ATF concluded that the devices were not regulated under existing gun laws.
 And it ruled that only Congress can act to ban them.

-That is a view shared by gun safety supporters, including California senator Dianne Feinstein, who pushed for a legislative ban last fall.
+That is a view shared by gun safety supporters, including Sen. Dianne Feinstein, D-Calif., who pushed for a legislative ban last fall.

 "If ATF tries to ban these devices after admitting repeatedly that it lacks the authority to do so, that process could be tied up in court for years, and that would mean bump stocks would continue to be sold," Feinstein said in a February statement.